Lazyjimpressions/ourvidz-worker/WORKER_API.md

   - Strength: 0.0-1.0 (controls influence level)
   - Type: style/composition/character (SDXL only)
   - Optional: All reference images are optional

+Seed Control (SDXL only):
+  - Reproducible generation for consistent results
+  - Character consistency across multiple generations
+  - Optional: Random seeds used if not provided
 ```

 ---